 Building a new habit is difficult and unrewarding, at least in the short term.
 Our initial motivation fades, and we return to activities that provide a quick dopamine boost, such as playing video games.
 Don’t Break the Chain is a game that uses the science of addictive game design.

-Streaks are a science that video game makers and social media companies understand and employ to keep users playing their games and using their services.
+Streaks are a science that video game makers and social media companies understand and employ to keep users playing their games and using their services without the need for enticing game deals.
 Hello Candy Crush!

 You can use this logic to change your behavior for the better.